harfangk/harfangk.github.io/_drafts/2017-04-29-my-brief-foray-into-the-land-of-haskell-1.md

 ---
 layout: post
 ref: my-brief-foray-into-the-land-of-haskell-1
-date: 2017-04-22 00:00:00 +0900
+date: 2017-04-29 00:00:00 +0900
 title: My Brief Foray into the Land of Haskell (1)
 lang: en
 ---

 ## The Scary, Scary Land of Haskell

-I think few other programming languages evoked as much fear in me as Haskell did.
+I think few other programming languages evoked as much trepidation in me as did Haskell.
 After all, it is a language known for being arcane and unusual.
-Still, it seemed like an interesting language to learn so I've been eyeing for an opportunity to venture into the land of Haskell for a while.
+Still, everyone said that learning Haskell would dramatically broaden my understanding of programming, so I've been eyeing for an opportunity to venture into the land of Haskell for a while.

 ## Setting Up the Plan